vipulkr14/Zomatoc/README.md

 This wrapper was written for Python 3 and might not work well with Python 2.

 ### Adding Zomatoc to your application
-Keep the zomatoc folder in the same solder as your main program.
-Use/modify the code from main.py as needed.
+Keep the zomatoc folder in the same solder as your main program

 ```python
 import zomatoc